 - The Ultimate Guide To Apple App Store Optimization

 Now that you’ve decided on the platform, it’s time to actually dive into building the app.
-The type of app you’re aiming to build and its technical specifications will be the single biggest factor in its cost.
+The type of app you’re aiming to develop and its technical specifications will be the single biggest factor in its cost.

-Let’s take a close look at each type.
+Let’s take a close look at each.

 These apps are designed primarily to display a relatively simple collection of information.
 In general, they present information to a user who can in turn select from available options and be redirected to additional materials on the topic.
 In other words, it functions very similarly to a simple, mobile-optimized website.